American actor Harrison Ford, as Hans Solo, on the set of Star Wars: Episode IV - A New Hope written, directed and produced by Georges Lucas.

 Space has always captured the imagination of artists with all of its potential and unknowability.
 The sheer number of space-themed and set-in-space movies released over the years is a prime example of this.
 From silly takes like "The Hitchhiker's Guide to the Galaxy" to more serious stories like "First Man" to blockbusters like "Star Wars," there are probably more space-adjacent films out there than you realize.

-Here, Stacker compiled a list of the best space movies of all time as determined by the Stacker score, which equally weighs a film's IMDb user score and Metascore (data from October 2020), so both critics' and fans' opinions are taken into account.
+2024 was a huge year for space movies.
+Whether it's the magnum opus "Dune: Part 2" grossing nearly $710 million worldwide, an Adam Sandler-starring Netflix oddball "Spaceman," or the return of one of the most terrifying alien supervillains in "Alien: Romulus," fans of intergalactic cinema had a plethora of options to pick from.
+To celebrate, Stacker compiled a list of the best space movies of all time as determined by the Stacker score, which equally weighs a film's IMDb user score and Metascore (data is from February 2023), so both critics' and fans' opinions are taken into account.
 To be considered for the list, a film needed over 2,500 IMDb votes and at least seven Metacritic reviews.

 The films on this list include soaring space operas, faithful docudramas, gripping thrillers, and speculative musings, but they all deal with space to some degree.
 These films span the recent history of cinema, from 1956 to 2022, and thus a chronological progression can be observed, with the early successes influencing later films.